 A large international team led by scientists from the Institute for Superconducting and Electronic Materials at the University of Wollongong has verified that the introduction of novel molecular orbital interactions can improve the structural stability of cathode materials for lithium-ion batteries.

-The production of better cathode materials for high-performance is a major challenge for the electric car industry.
+The production of better cathode materials for high-performance lithium-ion batteries is a major challenge for the electric car industry.

-In research published in Angewandte Chemie, first author Dr. Gemeng Liang, Prof Zaiping Guo and associates, used multiple capabilities at ANSTO and other techniques to provide evidence that doping a promising cathode material, spinel LiNi0.5 Mn1.5 O(LNMO), with significantly strengthens the 4s-2p orbital interaction between oxygen and metal cations.
+In research published in Angewandte Chemie, first author Dr. Gemeng Liang, Prof Zaiping Guo and associates, used multiple capabilities at ANSTO and other techniques to provide evidence that doping a promising cathode material, spinel LiNi0.5 Mn1.5 O4 (LNMO), with germanium significantly strengthens the 4s-2p orbital interaction between oxygen and metal cations.

 "The 4s-2p orbital is relatively uncommon, but we found a compound in the literature in which germanium has a valence state of + 3, enabling an electron configuration ([Ar] 3d104s1) in which 4s transition metal orbital electrons are available to interact with unpaired electrons in the oxygen 2p orbital, producing the hybrid 4s-2p orbital."